MayamaTakeshi/unimrcp_experiments/README.md

 Swig is a tool that generates wrappers around C/C++ libraries so that they can be called by other programming languages.

-The swig-wrapper for unimrcp was installed and built at /usr/local/src/git/swig-wrapper
+The swig-wrapper for unimrcp (developed by the unimrcp author) was installed and built at /usr/local/src/git/swig-wrapper

 ### Python